jre23/README-generator/README.md

 ## Usage

 To run this application, clone it using the above Git clone link.
-Then navigate to the local repository on your machine using Git Bash/Terminal.
-Run "npm init" to create a "package.json".
-Install the dependencies using "npm i inquirer" and "npm i fs".
+Then navigate to the local repository on your machine where you've cloned it using Git Bash/Terminal.
 Then use index.js as the main/entry point "node index.js".

 ## Credits